Parents of missing Shuswap woman try all avenues to find daughter - Salmon Arm Observer

 “Not only B.C., but B.C.’s more prevalent.”

-A family member donated a $10,000 reward in June for information regarding Ashley, but so far there have been a few leads but mostly just people wanting money, he says.
+A family member donated a $10,000 reward in June for information regarding Ashley, but so far there have been a few leads, mostly just people wanting money, he says.

 “There are still four women missing in that area,” John emphasizes, referring to Ashley plus Deanna Wurtz, Caitlin Potts and Nicole Bell.
 I know it wouldn’t be safe to be walking alone in that area if I was female.”